SCHEDULE AN APPOINTMENT WITH US

 Consult our MOH-accredited knee specialist for an accurate diagnosis & personalised treatment plan.

-Proper post-surgical care is necessary for a successful recovery after ACL reconstruction.
-Key considerations for ensuring optimal healing include:
+Proper post-surgical care is an important part of recovery after ACL reconstruction.
+Key considerations that may support healing and rehabilitation include:

 Post-surgery discomfort is normal, especially in the first few days.
 Pain can be managed through prescribed medications, which may include stronger painkillers initially.
 As recovery progresses, over-the-counter pain relievers such as ibuprofen can be used.
 Ice therapy and keeping the leg elevated can also help reduce pain and swelling.